-This course introduces the concempt of Cloud Computing with security in mind.
-Students will learn about public clouds and the services (PaaS, IaaS, SaaS) over the internet.
-Issues pertaining to hypervisor, security and cost effectivenes will also be covered.
+This course introduces the concept of Cloud Computing with security in mind.
+Students will learn about public clouds and the services (PaaS, IaaS, and SaaS) provided by them over the Internet.
+Issues pertaining to Hypervisor, Security and Cost effectiveness will also be covered.
 (3-0-3)